Description

 email

-- Retain numerals keeps numbers 0-9 intact, while Change numerals to #
+- Retain numerals keeps numbers 0-9 intact, while Change

-does just that: each digit is replaced with #, in contrast to Make
+numerals to # does just that: each digit is replaced with #,

-all numbers #, which replaces one or more consecutive digits with a
+in contrast to Make all numbers #, which replaces one or more

-single #.
+consecutive digits with a single #.

 Why this option?
+Certain phrases

-Certain phrases frequently collocate with numbers.
-By
+frequently collocate with numbers.
+By mapping all numbers to a

-detect that certain numbers are more salient than others in specific contexts.
+numerals, one may detect that certain numbers are more salient than

+others in specific contexts.
 Both purposes are supported by kfNgram.

-- When multiple source files are selected, Combine incorporates all
+- When multiple source files are selected, Combine

-of them into a single new file (you will be prompted for a name) and
+incorporates all of them into a single new file (you will be prompted

-aggregates the data into a single report, while Separate produces a
+for a name) and aggregates the data into a single report, while Separate

-separate report for each source file.
+produces a separate report for each source file.

-- To filter out wordgrams containing user-defined stopwords, use
+- To filter out wordgrams containing user-defined stopwords, use kfNgramStopwords.

 The options you choose are saved for future runs.